The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Methods

-\subsection{Morphological Measurements}
+Using mock observations, we measure morphological statistics commonly used to identify mergers.
+We calculate the Gini $(G)$ and $\M{20}$ statistics \citep{Abraham2003,Lotz2004}, as well as the asymmetry $(A)$ and concentration $(C)$ statistics \citep{Conselice2003} using the {\sc statmorph} package \citep{Rodriguez-Gomez2019}.
+We train an automated machine learning classifier with these morphological parameters as features to reproduce the intrinsic merger statistics.

-Prior to measuring morphological statistics, we background subtract each of our images and generate de-blended segmentation maps using {\sc photutils}.
+Before measuring morphological statistics, we background subtract each of our images and generate deblended segmentation maps using {\sc photutils}.
 We first estimate the background by iteratively measuring the 3$\sigma$ clipped median pixel flux until convergence.
-We then assume all pixels $5\sigma$ above the background are sources, and measure morphologies of the central source.
-To test the stringency of our source detection, we relax our detection threshold to $1.5\sigma$ above the background and find little change in measured morphological parameters.
+Then, we measure the morphologies of sources with at least $16$ connected pixels $1.5\sigma$ above the background.

+\subsubsection{Morphological Measurements}

 We measure non-parametric morphological statistics designed to detect the presence of disturbance or multiple nuclei.
-We use {\sc statmorph} \citep{Rodriguez-Gomez2019}, which calculates the Gini $(G)$ and $\M{20}$ statistics \citep{Abraham2003,Lotz2004} the asymmetry $(A)$ and concentration $(C)$ statistics \citep{Conselice2003}, among others.
+We use {\sc statmorph} to calculate $G$, $\M{20}$, $A$, and $(C)$, among other statistics.
+Images that fail any morphological fit are automatically flagged by {\sc statmorph}, which we discard for purity.
+Approximately $4$\% of images are flagged and discarded, leaving us with $3327$ synthetic images with valid morphological fits.

-Gini's coefficient, $G$, measures inequality among pixel flux values, and is normalized such that it ranges from 0 (all pixels have equal flux) to 1 (one pixel contains all flux). $G$ is location-independent and hence is able to detect multiple bright nuclei but is sensitive to which pixels are selected for measurement.
+Gini's coefficient, $G$, measures the inequality among pixel flux values and is normalized such that it ranges from 0 (all pixels contain equal flux) to 1 (one pixel contains all flux). $G$ is location-independent and hence is able to detect multiple bright nuclei but is sensitive to which pixels are selected for measurement.
 Building off the original construction in \citet{Glasser1962}, \citet{Lotz2004} find that $G$ can be robustly calculated for galaxies above signal-to-noise $S/N > 3$:

 where all $n$ pixels are rank-ordered by absolute flux values $\left|X_i\right|$, and $\left|\bar{X}\right|=\sum_i \left|X_i\right|/n$ is the mean absolute flux value.

 The $\M{20}$ statistic calculates the second-order moment of the brightest quintile of pixel flux values, relative to the total second-order moment, within the segmentation map \citep{Lotz2004}: